brainbolt/books/all/long_distance_real_estate_investing.md

 ## Chapter 3: Rules and relationships
 _"If you don't have a competitive advantage, don't compete"_ - Jack Welch
-- Real estate investing is about funding deals, plain and simple.
+- Real estate investing is about finding deals, plain and simple.
 - You make your money when you buy.
 - The entire investing process should be viewed as trying to lose as little equity as possible.
 - The most efficient investors are those who have learned to:
     1. Find properties below market value.
     2. Prepare them to be rented or sold by adding the most value for the least money.
 - Your main goal should be to find value efficiently.
-- Paying full price in a great won't build wealth as fast as getting a great deal in a good area.
+- Paying full price in a great area won't build wealth as fast as getting a great deal in a good area.
 - Even if you know how to find great deals, it won't help if you don't know how to assemble a good team to help you.
 - Focus on your areas of strength and lean on experts in your areas of weakness.
 - You will want to quit if you make things too hard for yourself.
 Most people overestimate their willpower.